panyu101/panyu101.github.io/_posts/2025-02-20-sample-page-creation.md

 {% raw %}

 Liquid templating ({% %} and {{ }}) is used to render the data dynamically:
-{{ site.data.mydata.greeting.title }} displays the title.
+{{ site.data.sample.greeting.title }} displays the title.
-{{ site.data.mydata.greeting.message }} displays the message.
+{{ site.data.sample.greeting.message }} displays the message.
-A for loop iterates over site.data.mydata.greeting.items to create a list.
+A for loop iterates over site.data.sample.greeting.items to create a list.

 {% endraw %}
 ```